Simulation of satellite and optical link dynamics in a quantum repeater constellation: Channel efficiency

-where $b_n^m$ are the expansion coefficients of the wavefront in terms of Zernike polynomials~\cite{Ma2015,Canuet2017}.
-This equation means that the wavefront errors up to radial order $n\leq n_{\text{max}}$ can be exactly suppressed via AO given an infinite control bandwidth~\cite{Scriminich2022}.
+where $b_n^m$ are the expansion coefficients of the wavefront in terms of Zernike polynomials ($n$ is the radial order and $m$ is the azimuthal order).
+This equation then means that the wavefront errors can be exactly suppressed up to the radial order $n\leq n_{\text{max}}$.
+This requires a deformable mirror with approximately $n_{\text{max}}^2$ actuators and assumes that the speed of the AO control loop is much faster than the atmospheric channel coherence time~\cite{Scriminich2022}.
 The zeroth order represents a global phase shift, the first order fluctuations in the angle of attack and $n>1$ higher order wave front errors~\cite{Noll1976}.
+The Zernike coefficients $b_n^m$ are modelled as independent and identically distributed random variables based on Gaussian statistics that have no dependence on $m$.
+Their variance $\langle (b_n^m)^2\rangle$ is given by~\cite{Noll1976, Boreman1996}